nextbigsoundinc/Dotfiles/README.md

 git cma "Add fancy new feature";
 ```

-We run our unit tests, and they break...
+... and run our unit tests.
+They break!
 ```
 <fix failing tests>
 git cma "Fix failing unit tests";
 ```

-We add documentation...
+Then we add documentation...
 ```
 <add code documentation>
 git cma "Add documentation";
 ```

-...and then discover a typo
+...and afterwards discover a typo.
 ```
 <fix typo>
 git amenda;
 ```

-It's been some time since we got the latest from upstream/master...
+It's been some time since we got the latest from upstream/master.
 ```
 git latest;
 ```

-And someone else modified the same code, so conflicts!
+But someone else modified the same code, so conflicts!
 ```
 <fix conflicts>
 git rbc;
 ```

-Rebase successful!
-Let's open a pull request
+Rebase successful, now let's open a pull request
 ```
 pr;
 ```

-Someone suggests some changes
+Someone suggests some changes...
 ```
 <changes made>
 git cma "Changed XYZ to do ABC";
 ```

-Later, someone suggests a better fix for the earlier unit test failure
+Later, someone else suggests a better fix for our earlier unit test failure.
 ```
 <replace your fix with theirs>
 git cma "Better fix for failing tests";
 ```

-Pull request approved for merging, but let's squash first
+Finally, the pull request is approved for merging, but let's squash first.
 ```
 git squash "Add new XZY feature";
 git pf;
 ```

-After merging, we don't need our feature branch anymore
+After merging, we don't need our feature branch anymore.
 ```
 git delete feature;
 ```